KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/visual-studio-code.md

 {{< figure alt="Screenshot of the prompt to install recommended extensions" width="800px" src="recommended-extensions-prompt.png" >}}

-These extensions add support to VSCode for technologies commonly used in KDE projects, such as CMake, C++, Qt, and more.
+These extensions add support to VS Code for technologies commonly used in KDE projects, such as CMake, C++, Qt, and more.

 Click `Install`.